U.S.-Panama Free Trade Agreement

 Noes: Baca, Bass, Capps, Chu, Filner, Garamendi, Honda, Lee, Lofgren, McNerney, Miller, Napolitano, Richardson, Roybal-Allard, Sanchez (Linda), Sanchez (Loretta), Sherman, Speier, Stark, Waters, Woolsey, Boxer

 Panama has been hailed for the strong growth in its economy and its commitment to fighting corruption.
-In 2020, the United States exported $5.76 billion to Panama, including petroleum & coal, beverages and tobacco, chemicals, and oil and gas.
-Panama is currently the U.S.’s 36th export partner.
-The United States imports $593million from Panama including re-imports, fish, food manufactures, and waste and scrap.
+In 2021, the United States exported $8.27 billion to Panama, an increase from $5.6 billion in 2020 and $7.53 billion in 2019.
+Top exports included petroleum & coal, transportation equipment, chemicals, processed foods, and oil and gas.
+Panama is currently the U.S.’s 34th export partner.
+The United States imports $756 million from Panama including re-imports, fish, agricultural products, and waste and scrap.

 Per the U.S. Department of Commerce, International Trade Administration, the U.S.-Panama Trade Promotion Agreement offers tremendous opportunities for California’s exporters.
 Panama’s strategic location as a major shipping route and the massive project underway to expand the capacity of the Panama Canal enhance the importance of the U.S.-Panama TPA for California’s exporters.